 by TeachThought Staff

-Digital Literacy is increasingly important in an age where many students read as much on screens as they do from books.
+Digital Literacy is increasingly important in an age where many students read more from screens than they do from books.

 This is the modern digital era.

 The above framework was developed by Juliet Hinrichsen and Antony Coombs at the University of Greenwich.
 Explaining its origins, they describe the model as “a framework to articulate the scope and dimensions of digital literacies.
 It is based on an established model of literacy which is underpinned by critical perspectives (the Four Resources Model of Critical Literacy, after Luke & Freebody).
 It has been adapted for the digital context.”

 The framework is minimalist in design, forgoing any kind of analysis of each dimension, or examples of how readers may use them, but that’s part of its charm: At a glance, it refracts digital literacy rather succinctly.

 Focus: the media–modes, structures, and conventions of digital media

 2. Meaning Making

 Focus: a community–how others perceive the issue, topics, and context

 Focus: a marriage of self and community–problem-solving and data acquisition for a variety of authentic–and changing–purposes